 Can I just take limited services?

-- Teahouse Trek: Types and quality of the meals also depends on trekking areas.
-Everest, Annapurna & Langtang areas offer various type of meals whereas Kanchenjunga, Manaslu & Mustang areas offer less varieties of meals often Nepali meals “Dhal Bhat” which is Rice, curries & Lentil, fried rice, noodles etc. In Everest & Annapurna areas, you will get menu to choose your meals or some examples given below:
+Types and quality of the meals also depends on trekking areas.
+Everest, Annapurna & Langtang areas offer various type of meals whereas Kanchenjunga, Manaslu & Mustang areas offer fewer varieties of meals often Nepali meals “Dhal Bhat” which is Rice, curries & Lentil, fried rice, noodles, etc. In Everest & Annapurna areas, you will get a menu to choose your meals or some examples given below:

-Main meal is one of the many Asian or European dishes and the dessert will be apple pie, mix fruit etc.
+The main meal is one of the many Asian or European dishes and the dessert will be apple pie, mix fruit, etc.

-(We are very careful about using the lodges throughout the trek; therefore we have very selected lodges on Everest trek, where we assured the quality and hygienic meals and good accommodation PLUS, during camping at base camp and higher camps, we are committed to provide the best meals, best tents and complete logistics.)
+(We are very careful about using the lodges throughout the trek; therefore we have very selected lodges on Everest trek, where we assured the quality and hygienic meals and good accommodation PLUS, during camping at base camp and higher camps, we are committed to providing the best meals, best tents, and complete logistics.)

 If I order snacks while on trek, (separate from 3 meals a day), who will pay for it?